-17. Tighten the top hinge screws and check door gasket for open seal condition (gap between gasket and cabinet flange).
+Tighten the top hinge screws and check door gasket for open seal condition (see Figure 8).

 Look for open areas between the gasket and the cabinet flange.

 Gasket should seal against the cabinet all the way around including top and bottom